tesujimath/nu_plugin_bash_env/README.md

 "Well done!" is better than "Well said!"
 ```

+## API

+Because this plugin is written in Bash, the API signatures must be written by hand.
+The [api](api) sub-directory contains a Rust program to produce what is required, using the official Nu plugin library.

 ## Nix flake

 The plugin is installable from its flake using Nix Home Manager.